| blood flow blood flow support circulation circulatory support increase vascularity muscle definition redwood vascularity

 Before we talk about how to become more vascular, we must add that the degree of vascularity is partly genetic.
 Some people will be able to naturally look more vascular even at a higher body fat percentage.
+These people are just plain blessed with shallow veins that are close to the skin with more veins being placed throughout their body in the right areas.
 In other words, your training buddy may be able to achieve impressive veins at 12 percent body fat.

 Others may have to keep the body fat within the single digit range like 8 percent or so.
-Some people – and women in particular – can even achieve visible veins at around 20 percent body fat.
+Some people – and women in particular – can even achieve vein definition at around 20 percent body fat.

-We want to make it clear that anyone can achieve a veiny look.
-However, much like putting on muscle and losing fat, your genetics and hereditary determines the limit and amount of work you have to put into getting the veins to really show.
+We want to make it clear that anyone can achieve a good vein definition.
+However, much like putting on muscle and losing body fat, your genetics can determine the limit and amount of work you have to put into getting bulging veins.
 Now let’s take a look at some methods for boosting vascularity the drug-free way.

 Of course, you can get more vascular just by knocking out a set of pushups.
 However, the look and muscle pump are only temporary.
 A more permanent vascular physique is possible by increasing muscle mass and reducing body fat.

-Some people suggest increasing vascularity by incorporating higher volume training using higher repetitions.
+Some people suggest increasing vascularity by incorporating higher volume training using higher repetitions to "get extra fluid into the muscle cell".
 We don’t quite agree with this approach.
 Sure, higher reps will definitely result in a greater muscle pump, but not so much in long-term muscle gain.
-We are advocates of muscle overload using compound movements and low-volume training.
+In order to see muscle growth we recommend progressive muscle overload using compound movements and low-volume training.
 While the occasional high-rep workout is fine, low-volume (5-7 rep range) should constitute your main regimen.